 If you are seriously thinking about adding a boot room we've put together a detailed guide of how to do it.

 Another clever utility room design idea from Schüller is this laundry sorting unit.
-Through the open slots in the door, dirty washing can be passed through and sorted (whether by washing temperature or colour) into laundry baskets that can be taken out easily.
-Get the whole family to commit to the idea and you've cracked it.
+Through the open slots in the door, dirty washing can be passed through and sorted (whether by washing temperature or colour) into laundry baskets that can be taken.

 11. Design a utility room that suits the style of your home